rolfmadsen/plantuml_event_modelling/README.md

 # PlantUML for Event Modeling

-This repository provides a simple yet powerful PlantUML library to create diagrams using the **Event Modeling** methodology.
+This repository provides a simple yet powerful PlantUML **style library** to create diagrams using the **Event Modeling** methodology.
 The goal is to enable teams to quickly and consistently visualize system behavior as a chronological storyboard, focusing on the flow of information over time.

 This library is inspired by the work of [Adam Dymitruk](https://eventmodeling.org/) and the clear, step-by-step examples from [Martin Dilger](https://www.linkedin.com/in/martindilger/).